floral foam bricks

 You can cut floral foam into any shape you want.
 Or buy it in the form and configuration you’ll need for your floral design.

-Some of these items are plastic or mache-backed to water leakage.
-Others are caged, like the Floracage® and Corso® holders, as well as the complete line of wedding bouquet holders.
+Some of these items are plastic or papier mache backed to prevent water leakage.
+Others are caged, such as the Floracage® and Corso® holders, as well as the complete line of wedding bouquet holders.

 Using pre-made shapes is a great way to jumpstart your creativity, but don’t stop there.
 By cutting and shaping your forms, you can create one-of-a-kind floral designs for any occasion.